danpetrow/alphaDjango/README.md

     forms.py # This will be made later. templates/ # Created later on.

-- /admin.py: We won't be using /admin.py in our project but it is a build in tool to manage users and data from an graphical user interface
-- /apps.py: We'll use this to inform our Django project that we've create an app called stockVisualizer
-- /models.py:  We'll use this file to create the structure (tables and columns) of our database.
-- /tests.py: This is beyond the scope of what we are going to cover but if you need to write unit tests those go here.
-- /views.py: Our views file passes data between the frontend and the database.
-We will also define how to handle specific http requests here.
-- /urls.py: This file define what content to display when a user enters a url
-- /forms.py: Here we are going to create a form instance that we can render.
-It will be used to create an html form element which is used to submit data to the backend.
-- /templates/: Html files live here.
 ---
 ## Models
 Define the structure of our database.
 This is our end product file without comments.
 Skip to the next heading for the deeper dive.